ChiriacCasian/E2ETestingPlatform/README.md

 Disable artifact domain isolation, or set [up custom url to serve the artifacts for increased security](https://www.jetbrains.com/help/teamcity/2025.07/teamcity-configuration-and-maintenance.html?Artifacts+Domain+Isolation#artifacts-domain-isolation).
 ![img_6.png](readmeResources/img_6.png)
 ### 2. Agents and Agents Host Machine
-Simply pull the docker image (paste here image link), configure parameters (according to docs) and run it in a container.
+Simply pull the docker [image](https://hub.docker.com/repository/docker/chiriaccasian123/teamcity-e2e-agent), configure parameters (according to docs) and run it in a container.
 *Host must be macOS (otherwise it will not be able to run iOS pods).
 If iOS journeys are not important the host can be any OS.*

 #### For Android / iOS agents, set up the agent's host machine: